 Endoscopic variceal ligation and endoscopic sclerotherapy are generally preventive treatments.
 However, your doctor can also use them if your esophageal varices have already begun to bleed.
 A medication called octreotide may be used as well.
 This drug will lower the pressure in the swollen veins by tightening the blood vessels and reducing blood flow.

 Transjugular intrahepatic portosystemic shunt (TIPS) procedure is another potential treatment option for recurrent bleeding esophageal varices.
 This is a procedure that uses an X-ray to guide the placement of a device that creates new connections between two blood vessels in your liver.

 A small tube is used to connect the portal vein with the hepatic vein.
 The hepatic vein transports blood from the liver to the heart.
 This connection creates a diversion for the blood flow.

 Distal splenorenal shunt procedure (DSRS) is another treatment option but is more invasive.
 This is a surgical procedure that connects the main vein from the spleen to the vein of the left kidney.
 This controls bleeding from esophageal varices in 90 percent of people.

 In rare cases, a liver transplant may be necessary.

 Bleeding will continue to occur if the condition isn’t treated promptly.
 Without treatment, bleeding esophageal varices can be fatal.

 After you receive treatment for bleeding esophageal varices, you must attend regular follow-up appointments with your doctor to make sure the treatment was successful.

 The best way to prevent esophageal varices is to correct the underlying cause.
 If you have liver disease, consider the following preventive measures to reduce your risk of developing esophageal varices:

-- Eat a healthy diet that largely consists of lean protein, whole grains, fruits, and vegetables.
+- Eat a healthy diet that largely consists of low salt, lean protein, whole grains, fruits, and vegetables.